-Students are required to take at least six separate courses each academic year.
+Students are required to take at least six separate courses each academic year, except seniors who may take five classes if they are on track to graduate.
 Appropriate credit will be attained after the successful completion of a course after each semester.